abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Associativity
 ---

 Commutativity is the law abided in contexts in which any object can be represented as the sum of its parts *when combined in whichever order*.
-But there are also many cases in which an object is to be represented by the sum of it's parts, but when *combined in one specific way*.
+But there are also many cases in which an object is to be represented by the sum of its parts, but when *combined in one specific way*.

 In such contexts, commutativity would not hold, because the fact that A can be combined with B to get C would not automatically mean that B can be combined with A to get the same result (in the case of functions, they may not be able to be combined at all.)